nashville-software-school/front-end-curriculum/16-modern-tools-101/README.md

 }
 ```

 Now run `npm install` to install all those packages that are specified in the `package.json` file.
+If you are running Windows, you may need to run `npm install --no-bin-link` instead so that no symlinks are created in the process (Windows no like symlinks).

 Next, open `Gruntfile.js` and put in the following code.